-Ohio's hunting license year begins March 1 and ends the last day of February.
+Ohio's annual hunting licenses are valid from March 1 to the last day in February.
+Multiyear licenses are valid from the date of purchase to the same date in three, five, or ten years, whichever applies.
 All costs include a writing fee.
 All sales are final.
 No refunds.

 All hunters, regardless of age, must carry a valid hunting license to hunt or trap game in Ohio.
-Hunting deer, turkey, waterfowl, or hunting or trapping of furbearers requires the hunter to possess an additional gamespecific permit.
+Hunting deer, turkey, waterfowl, or hunting or trapping of furbearers requires the hunter to possess an additional game-specific permit.